qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 ===========

 3D visualization support is offered through the 3D map view.
-You can create, manage and open 3D map views via :menuselection:`View -->` :menuselection:`3D Map Views`.
+You can create, manage and open 3D map views via :menuselection:`View --> 3D Map Views -->` menu:

 #.
 By clicking on |new3DMap| :menuselection:`New 3D Map View` you can create a new 3D map view.
    A floating QGIS panel will appear.